ArduPilot/ardupilot_wiki/copter/source/docs/advanced-multicopter-design.rst

 -  This is the only motor in this size that can get G/W efficiencies over 17 at 50 percent throttle.
 -  If you want to build a 4-8 pound copter for maximum endurance this is the motor to use with a 4 cell LiPo.
--  Because of it's extremely high efficiency in it's hover range it is also a candidate for high efficiency lithium batteries.
+-  Because of its extremely high efficiency in its hover range it is also a candidate for high efficiency lithium batteries.
 -  Panasonic or LG's high power Lithium batteries have about twice the energy density of the LiPos we normally use.
 -  But maximum discharge is only 2C so low current draw is required, the high efficiency of these motors can provide that.
 -  Carbon fiber 14" to 16" propellers will be required.